TOP 5 Open Source Data Recovery Software for Windows and Mac

 extundelete

-extundelete is a specialized data recovery tool that works specifically with ext3 and ext4 Linux filesystems.
+extundelete is a specialized open source file recovery tool that works specifically with ext3 and ext4 Linux filesystems.
 Having once dabbled with Linux servers, extundelete has come to my rescue after accidentally deleting critical log files.
 It’s simple, but it performs the job elegantly when dealing with these specific filesystems.

 Pros